Han-Sim/blog.hansim.dev/src/pages/posts/0019-React-Lifecycle.md

 - Why is this `static`?
   - Because `this` shouldn't be allowed here.
 Which means, you cannot directly set state using `this.state`.
   - Then, how we change the state?
 We simply return a `new state` or `null`.

+> `getDerivedStateFromProps(props, state)` is invoked right before calling the render method, both on the initial mount and on subsequent updates.
+It should return an object to update the state, or null to update nothing.
+> This method exists for rare use cases where the state depends on changes in props over time.
+For example, it might be handy for implementing a `<Transition>` component that compares its previous and next children to decide which of them to animate in and out.

 ### 3. render